my-ugly-code/WebsUpTV/README.md

   - Pull this repo, or download and unzip.
 Open the config/config.json file in Notepad or another editor, complete the config file and save.
   - From the root directory of WebsUpTV, Open a PowerShell window (shift + right click), and run "npm install".
 If everything installs correctly, run "npm start" next.
 If this doesn't work, be sure you have NPM installed correctly.

+ ### Misc Notes
+  - If the overlay is 'stuck' on your TV, move the cursor to the top-left corner of your screen and click the red triange that appears.
+  - You can view the overlay data on any other local browser - the urls are displayed in PowerShell when the application starts or restarts.
+  - You can manually trigger the overlay by sending a http request to PiPup directly - this can be done in apps like Button Mapper.
+You can set the duration to whatever you'd like, if you need to remove the overlay before the timer expires, use the red triangle (top-left corner) or send another request with duration set to 0.
+The first step of displaying the overlay is to clear any existing overlays.
+  - The app uses no highly complex code - feel free to play around, make it look different, add more info.
+Show me what you've done and we can merge in anything cool that maintains existing functionality!!